'Ripples' Brings Inspiration, Meaning and Connection to UC Law San Francisco's Campus

 Below are a few highlighted photos from the event.
 Find a full gallery of photos here.

-Art curator Esther Mallouh and UC Law SF Board of Directors President Simona Agnolucci speak about how original artwork adds value to the campus and educational experience by fostering conversations, inspiring students and stimulating creativity.
+Art curator Esther Mallouh and UC Law SF Board of Directors Chair Simona Agnolucci speak about how original artwork adds value to the campus and educational experience by fostering conversations, inspiring students and stimulating creativity.

 East Bay artist David Bruce Graves says he is passionate about creating art that celebrates his African American heritage.
 His pieces “Black Swan” and “Queen of Dreams” are on display in the Cotchett Law Center.